suffolklibraries/sljekyll/news/_posts/2019-07-04-sl-where-on-earth.md

 ---
 layout: sidebar-right
 title: "'Where on Earth are you?'
-Post your summer read selfies this summer"
+Post your summer reading selfies this summer"
 date: 2019-07-04
 author: hannah-foulstone
 category: news